The Gauss map of a complete minimal surface with finite total curvature: Introduction

 \section{Introduction}

-Let $M$ be a complete minimal surface in $\mathbb{R}^3$ with Gauss map $G\colon M \to \mathbb{S}^{2}.$ It is well known that $G$ is a holomorphic map from $M$, viewed as a Riemann surface, to the Riemann sphere $\mathbb{S}^2$.
-A classical problem in minimal surface theory was to know which results from the classical complex function theory remain true for the Gauss map.
-For instance, is there a Picard theorem for the Gauss map?
-L. Nirenberg conjectured that the Gauss map of a complete minimal surface $M$ of $\mathbb{R}^{3}$ can not omit a neighbourhood of a point unless $M$ is a plane.
-Nirenberg's conjecture, a generalization of Bernstein's theorem, also viewed as a weak form of Picard's theorem, was settled in the affirmative by R. Osserman \cite{kn:O1}, \cite{kn:O}.
-Let $Y=\mathbb{S}^{2}\setminus G(M)$ be the complement of the image of the Gauss map and let $\sharp Y$ be its cardinality.
-Osserman showed that \begin{itemize} \item[i.]
-If $M$ has infinite total curvature then every point of $\mathbb{S}^2\setminus Y$ is covered infinitely many times and $Y$ has capacity zero, \cite[Cor. p.
-356]{kn:O}. \item[ii.]
-If $M$ has finite total curvature then it is conformally equivalent to a compact Riemann surface $\M$ of genus $g$ minus a finite number of points $p_1, \ldots, p_m$ and the Gauss map $G$ extends to a branched covering map $G\colon \M \to\mathbb{S}^2$, \cite[Thm.
-3.1]{kn:O}. \item[iii.]
-If $M$ has finite total curvature then $\sharp Y\leq 3$ unless $M$ is a plane and if $\sharp Y=3$ then $M$ has genus $g\geq 1$ and the total curvature see \cite[Thm.
-3.3 \& 3.3A]{kn:O}. \end{itemize}

-Osserman's result was greatly improved by F. Xavier \cite{kn:X} who showed that, in general, $\sharp Y\leq 6$.
-Then H. Fujimoto \cite{kn:Fu} proved the sharp\footnote{The Gauss map of Scherk's surface omits four points.} upper bound $\sharp Y\leq4$ answering fully Nirenberg's conjecture.
+Let $M$ be a complete minimal surface in $\mathbb{R}^3$ with Gauss map $G\colon M \to \mathbb{S}^{2}.$ It is known that $G$ is a holomorphic map from $M$, viewed as a Riemann surface, to the Riemann sphere $\mathbb{S}^2$.
+A classical problem in minimal surface theory is to know which results from the complex function theory remain true for the Gauss map.
+For instance, is there a Picard type theorem for the Gauss map?
+L. Nirenberg conjectured, around $1950$, that the Gauss map of a complete minimal surface $M$ of $\mathbb{R}^{3}$ could not omit a neighbourhood of a point unless $M$ was a plane.
+Nirenberg's conjecture, a generalization of Bernstein's theorem, can also be viewed as a weak form of Picard's theorem.
+L. Nirenberg's conjectured was settled by Robert Osserman \cite{kn:O1} in the following theorem. \begin{theorem}[R. Osserman] If $\varphi \colon \!
+M \to \mathbb{R}^{3}$ is a complete non-flat minimal surface with Gauss map $G\colon M \to\mathbb{S}^{2}$ then $Y=\mathbb{S}^{2}\setminus G(M)$ has zero capacity.\ In particular $G(M)$ is dense. \end{theorem} Osserman's result was greatly improved by F. Xavier \cite{kn:X} who showed that $\sharp Y\leq 6$, followed by H. Fujimoto \cite{kn:Fu} sharp upper bound $\sharp Y\leq4$ fully answering Nirenberg's conjecture\footnote{The Gauss map of Scherk's surface omits four points.}.
+Here $\sharp Y$ is the cardinality of $Y$.

-Regarding the finite total curvature case, item ii., it seems that {\em most likely} the Gauss map omits only two points.\ This would be a sharp bound since the Gauss map of the catenoid omits exactly two points.
-More evidences for this claim can be found in \cite{kn:WX}, where A. Weitsman and F. Xavier showed that if $\sharp Y=3$ then followed by Y. Fang \cite{kn:F}, who proved that the Gauss map of a non-flat minimal surface with finite total curvature omits at most two points unless

-It should be noted that L. Barbosa, R. Fukuoka and F. Mercuri \cite{kn:B-F-M} considered a class of surfaces that share the basic differential topological properties with minimal surfaces of finite total curvature and they proved, under some non-degeneracy conditions, that the Gauss map of those surfaces omits at most two points.